Skip to main content

 2) Establish a Data Usage Policy

 Simply classifying data is not enough; creating a policy that outlines how data should be accessed, who can access it based on its classification, and guidelines for proper data usage is essential.
-Control user access to specific areas and deactivate access when it’s no longer needed.
+This policy should also control user access to specific areas and deactivate access when it is no longer needed.

 3) Control and Monitor Access to Sensitive Data